jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

 As each of those constructs has exactly `N=k²` cells, you need only `N` symbols (usually the numbers `[1,2,...,N]`).

+A naive calculation of the number of possible valid sudokus is `N^(N²)`, as there are `N` possible values per cell (and there are `N²` cells), for a `9×9` sudoku this comes out to be a bit less than `2×10⁷⁷`.

+A better approximation of the number of valids sudokus is reached by knowing that each row contains no duplicate numbers you have `N` possibilities for the first cell in the row, but only `N-1` for the second, this tells us, that a tighter bound can be obtained with `N!×N`, there are `N!` possible rows, and there are `N` rows in total.
+This gives us `3265920` as an upper bound for the `9x9` sudoku states.

+This huge number of valid sudokus means that heavy prunning of the possibility space needs to be done in order to be able to solve it efficiently for moderatly large values of `k`.

 ## Solving the Sudoku

 ### The Naive Way